Available with Advanced license.

 Get started with ArcGIS Pro ortho mapping

-Ortho mapping with ArcGIS Pro entails three major steps:
+Ortho mapping with ArcGIS Pro requires three major steps:

-- Perform block adjustment to correct the geometric distortions in the images.
+- Perform block adjustment to correct the geometric distortions in the imagery.

 - Generate ortho mapping products.